Preparing interns to meet the mental health needs of children.

 The aim of the University of Minnesota Medical School Psychology Internship is to prepare interns for professional practice and to meet the mental health needs of children and to function as psychologists in academic health centers or other clinical contexts.

 The Internship has been continuously accredited since 1965 by the American Psychological Association making it the longest APA-accredited internship in this region, and is known for its quality assessment and improvement activities.
 It was awarded full accreditation for ten years in 2017 by the APA Commission on Accreditation.
+We are proud that the University of Minnesota will host the Houston Conference Revision conference in September 2022.

 Rotations and Tracks